RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/EventConversionUtils_8hpp.md

       #ifndef EXCLUDE_HEPMC

+        ///The MCUtils isParton function only checks for quarks/gluons, whereas the Pythia function used in Gambit
-        inline bool HEPMC3_isParton(int pid) { return (MCUtils::PID::isParton(pid) || MCUtils::PID::isDiquark(pid)); }
+        ///includes diquarks too, so we manually define this function using the isParton and isDiquark options in MCUtils. inline bool HEPMC3_isParton(int pid) { return (MCUtils::PID::isParton(pid) || MCUtils::PID::isDiquark(pid)); }

         inline int get_unified_pid(const HepMC3::GenParticlePtr &gp) { return gp->pid(); }